JuliaInterop/CxxWrap.jl/README.md

 ## Features
 * Support for C++ functions, member functions and lambdas
 * Classes with single inheritance, using abstract base classes on the Julia side
-* Standard-layout C++ classes can be converted to a Julia isbits immutable
+* Trivial C++ classes can be converted to a Julia isbits immutable
-* Standard-layout C++ classes can be converted to an opaque Julia bits type
 * Template classes map to parametric types, for the instantiations listed in the wrapper
 * Automatic wrapping of default and copy constructor (mapped to deepcopy) if defined on the wrapped C++ class
 * Facilitate calling Julia functions from C++